EricBanker12/Process_Booster/ReadMe.txt

 Uninstallation: Delete the extracted folder and contents.

 Usage: With Process_Booster.exe running and the window of the desired process active, press the activation hotkey (by default Ctrl+Shift+F) to open a window to set process priority and affinity.
+If some functions are not working, please try running Process_Booster.exe as an administrator.